Noesen’s Power Play Goal Pushes Devils Past Mammoth | GAME STORY | New Jersey Devils

 The Devils have had 5-on-3 opportunities in three of their last four games and have not been able to capitalize.
 Thankfully, later in the game, the power play would come through.

-• The penalty kill, which has seen a boost with the return of Brett Pesce, went 1-for-3.
+• The penalty kill, which has seen a boost with the return of Brett Pesce, went 1-for-4.

 • Former Devils defenseman and current Utah Mammoth, John Marino, played his 400th NHL game.
 Marino isn't the only connection between the two clubs.
 Former goaltender Vitek Vanecek played two seasons for the Devils, defenseman Nick DeSimone also played for a short while with the Devils, while Alexander Kerfoot, who was making his season debut with Utah, was drafted by the Devils.